 Guernsey County Clerk of Courts

 Clerk of Courts, Jennifer Johnson became the Deputy Registrar on December 18, 2022.
-The office will have a new address and location beginning on September 25, 2023.
-The new location will be 405 Wheeling Avenue, Cambridge, Ohio 43725.
-For convenience to the public, this will be located next to the Auto/Title Department.
+The office is located at 405 Wheeling Avenue, Cambridge, Ohio 43725.
+For convenience to the public, it is located next to the Auto/Title Department.
 We look forward to serving you!

 COMPLIANT DRIVERS LICENSE

 Beginning May 7, 2025, the federal government will no longer consider standard driver licenses and identification cards as sufficient forms of identification for air travel.
 TSA (Transportation Security Administration) will require a federally-compliant driver license, identification card, or other acceptable form of identification such as a U.S. passport or military ID to fly within the U.S.

 - The compliant card has a star in the upper part of the card.

 - The compliant card can be used to fly or enter federal facilities, including military bases.

 - You must provide additional identity documents to receive a compliant card.

 - A Compliant Card cannot be used for international travel.
 International travel, including Canada and Mexico, still requires a passport.

 - A Standard Card cannot be used to fly, enter federal facilities or military bases without additional documentation approved by the Transportation Security Administration (TSA) or other federal requirements, as needed.